DS-soul/temp-git-practice/README.md

 ```bash
 $ pytest
 ```

-How to runnnnnnn
+okay
+let's go to the next session
+That's amazing

 how to read a file of python in vscode

-check the git status -s command gitignore is learnt
+check the git status -s
+gitignore is learnt